re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

 ```

-Ok, so some of the tests are failing.
-At least they should fail for you ... 😊
+Ok, so all of the tests are actually passing.
 Let's move to the next chapter and investigate what's going on.